HOW TO ROAD TRIP AUSTRALIA

 - Cradle Mountain National Park

 - Bruny Island.
 Southern Coast of Tasmania, $38 ferry across to the island from the town of Kettering.
 The island offers local produce and cheese, wine.
 There are also many hikes on Bruny island.

 If you are planning a Road Trip in Australia, ensure to research road, weather and safety conditions beforehand and take enough supplies in remote areas, including water, petrol, spare tires and clothing.
 For Visa enquiries check the Australian Government website.

-Some of the best and spectacular places in Australia are off the beaten track, un- populated and often stumbled upon during a road trip adventure.
+Some of the best and spectacular places in Australia are off the beaten track, un- populated, and often stumbled upon during an Australian road trip adventure.
 Be sure to talk to fellow road trippers and communities, stay safe and you’ll have your best ultimate Australia Road Trip adventure yet!